MohammAAA/Introduction-to-Embedded-Systems-Software-and-Development-Environments/Course Notes/3- Memory Types, Segments and Management/README.md

 - An example of register memory and the associated segments in the ARM Cortex m architecture is shown below:
   - The processor has specific rules about how general purpose and special purpose registers in the CPU are used
   - Nearly all operations in the CPU utilize the **general purpose registers** to hold operands or the inputs and outputs of an operation that is specified in the assembly code.
 In our examples we have R0-R12 general purpose registers
   - The status and progress of the program operations are stored in the **special purpose registers**, these registers are accessed via special keywords in assembly.
-Special purpose register are the stack pointer and program counter
+Special purpose register are the stack pointer, program counter, link register, ...
   ![](Images/CPURegisters.png)

 - To further complicate the usage of special purpose registers, different architectures like AVR may use keywords to interact with these registers